abeaderstadt/datafun-04-eda/README.md

 # datafun-04-eda

+## About

+For this project, I explored the classic Iris dataset in a Jupyter notebook, diving into exploratory data analysis (EDA) to understand patterns and relationships in the data.
+I practiced cleaning, summarizing, and visualizing the dataset using Python, which helped me get comfortable with pandas, Seaborn, and Matplotlib.
+This project was a hands on way to build intuition about data, uncover trends, and tell a story with visualizations skills that are essential for any data analysis workflow.

 ## **How to Install and Run the Project**
 ---
 ### **Step 1.
 Create a New Repo in GitHub**